xlang-ai/Binder/README.md

 <img src="pics/binder.png" align="middle" width="100%">

 ## Updates
-- **2022-12-04**: Due to the fact OpenAI's new policy on request limitation, the n sampling couldn't be the previous one but a smaller one, we will add features to call multiple times to be the same usage soon!
+- **2022-12-04**: Due to the fact OpenAI's new policy on request limitation, the n sampling couldn't be done as previously, we will add features to call multiple times to be the same usage soon!
 - **2022-10-06**: We released our [code](https://github.com/HKUNLP/binder), [huggingface spaces demo](https://huggingface.co/spaces/hkunlp/Binder) and [project page](https://lm-code-binder.github.io/).
 Check it out!

 ## Dependencies